fedex2118/CoalaPy/README.md

 Once done just go to the main.py file.
 Below the if __name__ == "__main__" condition just pass your nexus file path to the main(path) call.

 Issues: the main function requires a Nexus file that has the same structure of the ones shown here in the /InputFiles/ folder to work.

+Example of how to run:
+main.py:

+...

+if __name__ == "__main__":
+    # how this works:
+    #
+    # main("CoalaPy/InputFiles/AP_coala.nex")

+    main("Write here your nexus file path")  <----------------------

 # More info